Warthill

 The house is rectangular in plan, with a hipped slate roof.
 The most immediately noticeable feature is a large Venetian window on the first floor which is set in a semi-circular arch of stone panels.
 Below is an ironwork balcony with stands above the entry porch.
 The interior serves partly as a display space for paintings by the Staithes group of artists.

 The hall is now designated as a Grade II* listed building.

+The village was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.

 Railway

 Warthill was served by Warthill railway station which was on the York to Beverley Line between 1847 and 1959.